alexeichhorn/python-rolling-token-auth/README.md

 manager.is_valid(token)
 ```
 This checks if the given token is valid for the current timestamp.
 The `manager.tolerance` parameter defines how many token from the past and future are still valid (default: 1 in each direction).

+## Important
+- `RollingTokenManager` isn't thread-safe when validating tokens due to its caching behaviour.
+Use seperate instances for each thread.